MicrosoftDocs/sql-docs/docs/connect/ado-net/asynchronous-programming.md

 ### Add the asynchronous feature in an existing application (mixing old and new patterns)

-It is also possible to add asynchronous capability (SqlConnection::OpenAsync) without changing the existing asynchronous logic.
+It's also possible to add asynchronous capability (SqlConnection::OpenAsync) without changing the existing asynchronous logic.
 For example, if an application currently uses:

 [!code-csharp[SqlConnection_OpenAsync_ContinueWith#1](~/../sqlclient/doc/samples/SqlConnection_OpenAsync_ContinueWith.cs#1)]